Y-CHETHAN/Digital-Image-Processing/Exp4- Record-Histogram of an image/README.md

-# HISTOGRAM and HISTOGRAM EQUALIZATION OF AN IMAGE
+# HISTOGRAM AND HISTOGRAM EQUALIZATION OF AN IMAGE
 ## AIM:
 To obtain a histogram for finding the frequency of pixels in an Image with pixel values ranging from 0 to 255.
 Also write the code using OpenCV to perform histogram equalization.